Standing up to Trucking Companies for Injured Accident Victims

 Federal Motor Carrier Safety Administration (FMCSA)

-This is a set of federal regulations that applies to any trucks engaging in interstate business in the United States.
+This is a set of federal regulations that applies to any trucks engaging in interstate business in the United States - this includes the state of Texas.
 They apply to all types of commercial vehicles, including 18-wheelers, semi-trucks, buses, tanker trucks, and hazardous materials (hazmat) trucks, among many others.
 Any owners or drivers of these trucks should comply with the following regulations (and more), or they risk causing serious injuries.

 Commercial driver’s license - Every person who gets behind the wheel of any type of commercial vehicle must have a current commercial driver’s license (CDL).
 In addition, certain types of vehicles (for example, hazmat transports) require additional training and licensing.
 A company that allows an unlicensed, untrained, or unqualified driver to operate a commercial truck can easily cause a crash.